PLANNING AND

 How will the co-op pay for keeping up its buildings?
 As part of our services, we’ll make recommendations on saving and borrowing (and grant opportunities, when available).

-If analysis shows borrowing is part of the solution, we can help your co-op with financing options.
+If analysis shows borrowing is part of the solution, we can help your co-op understand your financing options.
 Some co-ops also need to refinance existing debt independently of funding new capital projects.
-We can help with that, too.
-Vancity is a program partner, but co-ops retain full independence in deciding who to work with.
+We can help with understanding your options there, too.

 At some point, major projects will lie in your co-op’s future and these need special care.
 CHF BC can offer help with obtaining appraisals, finding a professional project manager, and setting the stage for design and tendering work.